OpenBoon/OpenBoon/README.md

 These instructions will walk you though setting up Archivist and Analyst for testing and development.

+### Pre-requistes

+Install a PostgreSQL server.
+If you're on a [Mac Postgres.app](https://postgresapp.com/) makes this really easy.

 ### Plugin SDK Build

 First checkout and compile the plugin sdk.